rcbotCheeseh/RCBotSven5/README.md

     3. The 'wait lift' waypoint is now 'wait'
     4. Ladder waypoints aren't used, but bots can still climb ladders without the need for ladder waypoints.
 Just make sure the path is slightly angled so that bots do not look in the wrong direction going up the ladder.

+# Extra waypoint commands

+	as_command rcbot.waypoint_cut	(deletes but rememebers waypoint type for paste) as_command rcbot.waypoint_copy	(rememebers waypoint type)
+	as_command rcbot.waypoint_paste (pastes remembered waypoint type at current location) as_command rcbot.waypoint_move1 (remembers waypoint type and paths and deletes waypoint) as_command rcbot.waypoint_move2 (moves rememebered waypoint in 'move1' and pastes it at current location)

 # Commands

-    visrevs      (number of visible checks every 0.1 sec - reduce to increase CPU performance but bots' reaction time will be reduced) navrevs      (number of paths to check every 0.1 sec - reduce to increase CPU performance but bots' pathfinding time will be increased) heal_npc     (set to '0' to disable bots healing NPCs - default is '1') revive_npc   (set to '0' to disable bots reviving NPCs - default is '1')
+    as_command rcbot.visrevs      (number of visible checks every 0.1 sec - reduce to increase CPU performance but bots' reaction time will be reduced) as_command rcbot.navrevs      (number of paths to check every 0.1 sec - reduce to increase CPU performance but bots' pathfinding time will be increased) as_command rcbot.heal_npc     (set to '0' to disable bots healing NPCs - default is '1') as_command rcbot.revive_npc   (set to '0' to disable bots reviving NPCs - default is '1') as_command rcbot.suicide		(0 = disable bots suicide if they think they get stuck) as_command rcbot.disable_util	(1 = disable bots doing anything) as_command rcbot.belief_mult	(extra cost given to paths of danger, default = 400) as_command rcbot.dont_shoot		(1 = bots dont shoot)
+	as_command rcbot.use_belief		(0 = disable extra cost on dangerous paths)

 # cheats